takashibinns/tableau-sparkler-setup/README.md

 ![Image of AWS Certificate Manager UI](/screenshots/aws-cm-1.png)

 To use the Cloudformation template, search the AWS Console for __Cloudformation__ and use the left navigation to get to the __Stacks__ page.
 Click the button to __Create Stack - with new resources__.
-Step 1 is just to select your template file and click next.
+Step 1 is just to download the [template file](https://raw.githubusercontent.com/takashibinns/tableau-sparkler-setup/master/sparkler-cloudformation-template.json), upload it using the *Choose File* button, and click the *next* button.
 ![Image of create-cloud-formation 1](/screenshots/aws-cf-1.png)

 The next page is just for entering your parameters.
 The table below, outlines what should be used for each parameter: